MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-whats-new.md

 ### Storytelling with Power BI in PowerPoint is now GA!

-With the exciting, recently released improvements you can now:
+With exciting, recently released features you can now:
 * Easily add single visualizations to your slides
 * Generate and add Smart insights to your presentations
 * Enjoy the Power BI/PowerPoint integration in national clouds